Tameema-banu/Azure_Data_Engineering_Project/README.md

 - **Unity Catalog** : Centralized data governance for fine-grained access control and metadata management.

 - **Databricks Workflows** : Pipeline orchestration tool for scheduling and managing jobs within Databricks.

+---

+  ## ✅ Conclusion

+This project demonstrates how to design and implement a modern data pipeline using the Medallion Architecture with Azure and Databricks.
+From raw data ingestion to curated analytics-ready datasets, the pipeline ensures scalability, governance, and performance across all layers.